Midnaught/midnaught/README.md

 - **Data Analysis**: In my undergrad, I was on a research project which combined machine learning with malware analysis.
 I still occasionally pick up projects in this area.

 * * *
-# About Midnight Clan
-Those of you who found this page from Discord may have seen reference to my online gaming and ethical security / research group depending on the server.
-Midnight Clan promotes information security awareness and shares free resources on how to stay secure with the public.
-On the side we hang out casually on some games.

 # Contact
 If you ever need to reach me, add my Discord with this same tag, or use the latest email linked on my [public GitHub page](https://midnaught.github.io/).
 Kindly note this is my public alias (more associated with gaming rather than my professional stuff).
 I do not use most major social media platforms.